mhearne-usgs/smtools/README.md

 ------------

 smtools is a library and a set of tools for downloading, calibrating, and converting earthquake strong motion sensor data to peak ground motions, in a format suitable as input for the ShakeMap program.
+It also provides a script to "clone" a (modern*) ShakeMap from the USGS web site.

+*The ShakeMap must provide an info.xml file, which older versions of the ShakeMap software did not create.

 Installation and Dependencies
 -----------------------------